Chronic Illness And The Common Cold

 For me, it begins with your usual warning signs, tiredness, sneezing, pains in the joints and a scratchy throat.
 Fatigue and pain are typical symptoms for me but I can tell a cold is coming on because it just becomes so much worse, and I can’t just work through it like I usually do.

 Fatigue is doubled, my pain increases and is resistant to my usual methods of relief.
-My usual brain fog becomes a pea soup.
+My brain fog becomes smog.
 Old dormant MS symptoms start rearing their ugly head in what has been described to me as a pseudo-relapse.
-And unlike a true relapse, I just have to rest, put up with it and wait it out.
+And unlike an actual relapse, I just have to rest, put up with it and wait it out.

 Taking it easy – Doctors Orders